 (d) The Student Group Secretary who shall be responsible for the administration of the Student Group, including taking the minutes of the AGMs, General Meetings and Committee meetings and such other matters as set out in this Constitution and in the Student Group Secretary's role description.

+(e) The Head of Sponsorship who shall be responsible for liaising with external companies to maintain and secure sponsorship opportunities for the Student Group and other matters as set out in this Constitution and in the Head of Sponsorship’s role description.

-(e) Such other positions as the Committee may decide from time to time, and which they may add to their constitutions accordingly.
+(f) Such other positions as the Committee may decide from time to time, and which they may add to their Constitution accordingly.

 6.2 Election of Officers and cessation of office